-- a. the university manager: - i. the manager who processes the personal data of students at university level.
-This is the director of the Operations Department; - b. the institute manager: - i. the manager who processes the personal data of students at institute level.
-This is the director of the relevant institute.

-4. Scholarship for student representatives:
+- a. the manager who processes the personal data of students at university level.
+This is the director of the Operations Department; - b. the manager who processes the personal data of students at institute level.
+This is the director of the relevant institute. - 4.
+Scholarship for student representatives: